KaburaJ/Booking-App/README.md

   }
 ```

-* The ```getHeight``` static function that takes in the number of pixels, divides the width of the device by the number of pixels and returns the value computed.
+* The ```getHeight``` static function that takes in the number of pixels, divides the width of the device's screen by the number of pixels and returns the value computed.
 </br>

 ### **app_styles.dart**

-Next up is setting up our colors.
+Next up is setting up our custom colors.
 This file is still within the ```utils``` folder.
 </br>